BenjaminThomasEmilianiReyes/Itcc14-api-project-MentalHealth/README.md

 ### ⚙️ Problems / Needs Analysis
 Current student mental health support systems rely on **manual counseling records** and **disconnected communication tools**, resulting in fragmented data and privacy risks.
 Without a **centralized backend**, schools cannot track trends in student well-being or securely manage counselor–student interactions.
-MindEase solves this by providing a **Flask-based RESTful API** with a **MySQL database** backend that enables integration with future apps or institutional dashboards.
+MindEase solves this by providing a **Flask-based REST API** with a **MySQL database** backend that enables integration with future apps or institutional dashboards.

 ---